mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Associating a User's Clients

-When the same user uses multiple clients, it may be possible for other members of a group to recognize all of those clients as belonging to the same user.
-For example, all of a user's clients might present credentials authenticating the user's identity.
-This association among devices might be considered a leak of private information.
-The remainder of this section describes several approaches for addressing this.
+When a user has multiple devices, the base MLS protocol requires each device to be represented by a distinct client in the MLS groups that the user is a member of.
+As a result, the other members of the group will be able to identify which of a user's devices sent each message, and therefore which device the user is currently using.
+For some applications, this may be an unacceptable breach of the user's privacy.

-This risk only arises when the leaf nodes for the clients in question provide data that can be used to correlate the clients.
+Note that this risk only arises when the leaf nodes for the clients in question provide data that can be used to correlate the clients.
 So one way to mitigate this risk is by only doing client-level authentication within MLS.
 If user-level authentication is still desirable, the application would have to provide it